mcsgroi/EnderLoop/README.md

 You'll note the middle two wires are inverted.
 Make sure you keep a close eye on whether a cable is supposed to have those wires inverted or not.
 The motor I purchased to drive the belt did not want those wires inverted, but all the Ender 3 motors do.
-One other thing to keep in mind is that all belt printers treat what we would normally consider the Y direction as Z. To accomodate this, you will need to plug the belt motor into the Y slot on the mainboard and the gantry motor into the Y slot on the mainboard.
+One other thing to keep in mind is that all belt printers treat what we would normally consider the Y direction as Z. To accommodate this, you will need to plug the belt motor into the Z slot on the mainboard and the gantry motor into the Y slot on the mainboard.
 You will also need to plug the gantry end stop switch into the Y slot on the mainboard.
 You don't need a Z end stop switch (since there is no zero on a belt).
 Everything else should be wired the same.